yiyolcorp/yiyolcorp.github.io/content/en/products/LEDBannerMaster/index.md

 ### Key Features

 - **Primary & Secondary Text Display**: Easily create banners with primary and secondary texts to convey your messages clearly and effectively.
-- **Image & Video Backgrounds**: Customize your banners with beautiful images or dynamic video backgrounds for a unique and eye-catching display.
+- **Image Backgrounds**: Customize your banners with beautiful images backgrounds for a unique and eye-catching display.
 - **Various Effects**: Add excitement to your banners with a wide range of effects, from scrolling text to flashing animations.
-- **GIF/MP4 Export**: Export your creations as GIFs or MP4 videos to share on social media, your website, or anywhere else.
+- **MP4 Export**: Export your creations as MP4 videos to share on social media, your website, or anywhere else.

 ---